IBM/IIB-ACE-DigestAuthentication/README.md

 9. Application sends request with cached data to server seeking authorisation.
 10. Server authorises users.
 11. Success response sent back to user

+## Included components
+* [IBM Cloud](https://www.ibm.com/cloud/): IBM Cloud is a suite of cloud computing services from IBM that offers both platform as a service (PaaS) and infrastructure as a service (IaaS).
+With IBM Cloud IaaS, organizations can deploy and access virtualized IT resources.
+* [Docker](https://www.docker.com/): Docker provides container software that is ideal for developers and teams looking to get started and experimenting with container-based applications.
+* [Kubernetes](https://kubernetes.io/): Kubernetes is an open-source container-orchestration system for automating deployment, scaling and management of containerized applications.
+* [SoapUI](https://www.soapui.org/): SoapUI is an open-source web service testing application for service-oriented architectures and representational state transfers.